enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 Applications can now be installed directly from the "Applications" admin tool.
 This applies both to local application files, and applications shared in the Enonic Market.
 For clustered installations, applications will automatically be distributed and started on all cluster nodes!
+The system still supports local deployments.
+Local deployments will override apps installed centrally - i.e. for development or testing purposes.

+Application configuration is still handled on file.

 Read more about :ref:`gradle_deploy_app`